desy-ml/cheetah-demos/README.md

 This repository contains a collection of demos accompanying the [_Cheetah_](https://github.com/desy-ml/cheetah) high-speed, differentiable beam dynamics simulation Python package.

-For more information, see the paper where these demos were first introduced: [_Cheetah: Bridging the Gap Between Machine Learning and Particle Accelerator Physics with High-Speed, Differentiable Simulations_](https://arxiv.org/abs/2401.05815).
+For more information, see the paper where these demos were first introduced: [_Bridging the Gap Between Machine Learning and Particle Accelerator Physics with High-Speed, Differentiable Simulations_](https://doi.org/10.1103/PhysRevAccelBeams.27.054601).

 ### Finding your way around